lightning-power-users/node-launcher/ux.md

 1. User goes to LightningPowerUsers.com, the macOS App Store (or HomeBrew), the Windows App Store, or their Linux package manager clicks the Download Node Launcher button that is front and center
-2. User performs macOS dmg with installer app or Windows setup.exe install (this part needs to be filled in, there should be a configuration flow with Recommended nudges and Advanced options), installer flow ends with check marked "Open Node Launcher".
+2. User performs macOS dmg with installer app or Windows setup.exe / MSI Package install (this part needs to be filled in, there should be a configuration flow with Recommended nudges and Advanced options), installer flow ends with check marked "Open Node Launcher".
 I'd really want this to have a minimalist Default path where you can hit enter a couple of times and be done
 3. An icon appears in their System Tray (top right on macOS, bottom right on Windows), with the a mini Node Launcher logo and an orange status dot.
 If the user clicks on it, they see a progress bar with "Syncing with the Lightning